mindfiredigital/react-text-igniter/README.md

 ## Contributing

 We welcome contributions from the community.
-If you'd like to contribute to the `react-document-editor` npm package, please follow our [Contributing Guidelines](CONTRIBUTING.md).
+If you'd like to contribute to the `react-text-igniter` npm package, please follow our [Contributing Guidelines](CONTRIBUTING.md).
 <br>

 ## License